THP’s Platinum MTD Service with FREE Landlord Software

 james.morton

 You may remember that, back in 2016, the government introduced a Stamp Duty Land Tax surcharge on purchases of additional property.
 In essence, if you then bought a second home or a buy-to-let property you had to pay 3% extra in SDLT.
+This surcharge was increased in the 2024 Autumn Budget to 5% for all completions from 30th October 2024 onwards.
 However, you may not know that – in certain circumstances – it’s possible to claim back Stamp Duty that you paid as far back as January 2017.
 In this article we take a look at how Stamp Duty applies to additional properties and explain how you may be able to reclaim it.

 How much Stamp Duty do I pay on additional properties?

-The table below shows how much Stamp Duty you pay when buying a property.
-As you can see, if you buy an additional property to your main home, you pay an extra 3%.
+The table below shows how much Stamp Duty you pay (when buying a property before 1 April 2025 when the thresholds change again).
+As you can see, if you buy an additional property to your main home, you pay an extra 5%.

 Property value Main home rate Additional home rate

 It’s also worth noting that the rates were slightly different before 23rd September 2022.
 Before then, the zero rate for main homes applied only to properties worth up to £125,000, while 2% was payable on the slice from £125,001 and £250,000.
-For additional properties, the rates for those slices were therefore 3% and 5% respectively.
+But from 1 April 2025 those old rates are being re-instated anyway following the 2024 Autumn Budget.

 An example of how much SDLT you’d pay